Last updated: May 2019

 UnPaid Collections or "UPC" are any amounts on your credit report that must be paid now to be completely caught up.
 As a general rule, you will be in the "no-mortgage penalty box" for at least 6 to 12 months after you are completely caught up, so these items must be addressed first, using Current Savings if necessary.
 (This last point is sooooo important!)
 Get you credit report free by mail.

 Available Monthly Savings or "AMS" is the money you have left over after all your bills and housing expenses are paid.
 For most, the left over money is the "fun money."
 But here's where the tough decisions have to be made - fun money or down payment savings?
 Obviously a new vehicle is nice to drive, but do you want to sleep in your own house or a car?
 It's about priorities.
-For a free guide on Stretching Your Dollars - Budgeting Basics, click here.
+For free resources on stretching your dollars and budgeting basics, click here.

 Let's do Mike's math for Time to Mortgage...

-$300K (THP) X 0.065 = $19.5K, which is the minimum down payment and closing costs. $19.5 less $10K already saved (CS) plus $2K he owes (UPC) equals $11.5K remaining to save, divided by his available monthly savings of $800/mo (AMS) = 14.4 months Time to Mortgage.
-Mike simply needs to set up an automatic savings plan that packs away the $800/mo.
-If he is really smart, he will save in an RRSP and use the First Time Home Buyer's Plan to get the government to help out with bigger tax refunds!
+$300,000 (THP) X 0.065 = $19.5K, which is the minimum down payment and closing costs. $19.5 less $10K already saved (CS) plus $2K he owes (UPC) equals $11.5K remaining to save, divided by his available monthly savings of $800/mo (AMS) = 14.4 months Time to Mortgage.
+Mike simply needs to set up an out-of-sight-out-of-mind savings program that automatically packs away his $800/mo or $400 every two-week pay-cheque, whatever works best.
+If he is really smart, he will save in a RRSP and use the First Time Home Buyers Plan to get the government to help out with bigger tax refunds, which are then added back to the savings account.

 Other considerations.
 Mike understood why it was important to address the collections immediately to clean up his credit report.
 By using $2K of his current savings now to "pony up", he can see that in 15 months the collections will be showing on his report as paid well over a year earlier and his credit score will be in much better shape.
 That's what the mortgage lenders want to see - that you pay your bills as agreed!